 Studies in humans also show positive effects on liver health.

-For example, one trial in 90 people with non-alcoholic fatty liver disease revealed that consuming 600 mg of artichoke extract daily for two months led to improved liver function (
+For example, one trial in 90 people with non-alcoholic fatty liver disease revealed that consuming 600 milligrams (mg) of artichoke extract daily for 2 months led to improved liver function (

-Summary Regular consumption of artichoke extract may help protect your liver from damage and help relieve symptoms of non-alcoholic fatty liver disease.
+Regular consumption of artichoke extract may help reduce inflammation and protect your liver from damage.
 However, more research is needed.

-In one study in people with IBS, consuming artichoke leaf extract daily for six weeks helped ease symptoms.
+In one older study in people with IBS, consuming artichoke leaf extract daily for 6 weeks helped ease symptoms.
 What’s more, 96% of participants rated the extract equally as effective as — if not better than — other IBS treatments, such as antidiarrheals and laxatives (

-Another study in 208 people with IBS discovered that 1-2 capsules of artichoke leaf extract, consumed daily for two months, reduced symptoms by 26% and improved quality of life by 20% (
+Another 2004 study in 208 people with IBS discovered that 1-2 capsules of artichoke leaf extract, consumed daily for 2 months, reduced symptoms by 26% and improved quality of life by 20% (

 Artichoke extract may relieve symptoms in several ways.

-While artichoke extract seems promising for treating IBS symptoms, larger human studies are needed.
+While artichoke extract seems promising for treating IBS symptoms, more recent, high quality human studies are needed.

-Summary Artichoke leaf extract may help treat IBS symptoms by reducing muscle spasms, balancing gut bacteria, and reduce inflammation.
+Artichoke leaf extract may help treat IBS symptoms by reducing muscle spasms and improving the balance of beneficial bacteria in the gut.
 However, more research is necessary.

-Summary Test-tube and animal studies suggest that artichoke extract may fight the growth of cancer cells.
-However, no human studies exist, so more research is needed before conclusions can be drawn.
+Test-tube and animal studies suggest that artichoke extract may fight the growth of cancer cells.
+However, no human studies exist, so more research is needed before conclusions can be drawn